Dairy prices slip 2.9 per cent at Global Dairy Trade auction

 • How coronavirus impacts New Zealand's food and agribusiness sector

-Butter prices dropped by 3.9 per cent to US$4090 a tonne and anydrous milk fat fell by 5.5 per cent to US$4379 a tonne.
+Butter prices dropped by 3.9 per cent to US$4090 a tonne and anhydrous milk fat fell by 5.5 per cent to US$4379 a tonne.
 No butter milk powder was offered.

 Outside the reference products, cheddar prices gained 5.3 per cent to US$4526/tonne and rennet casein eased by 0.9 per cent to US$9873/tonne.